aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-visual-studio/aspose-words-visual-studio-plugin/_index.md

 ![todo:image_alt_text](aspose-words-visual-studio-plugin_2)

-**Note:** Please make sure to restart Visual Studio for the changes to take effect.
+**Note**: Please make sure to restart Visual Studio for the changes to take effect.

 ## Using